vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/gRhyam/paddhatiH/shrIvaiShNavaH/shrInivAsa-deshikaH/02_apara-prayogaH/00/04_shrInivAsa-prastAvaH_En.md

 The names given to the various types of "Agnis", their significance, the occasions in which these are to be used are clearly specified from page 14.
 It is observed that the Tamil version on pages 13 and 14 are very helpful.
 The various Agnis are (i) pretagni, (ii) uttamagni, (iii) kapalagni and (iv) tushagni.
 In pages 15 to 18 the steps by which the above types of Agnis should be prepared are mentioned.
 The Tamil rendering is very useful.
 The store of information is very interesting even for the unfamiliar reader.
 The method of preparing the Tushagni is surprising.
 "Yekarcha" vidhi is a separate method for unmarried girls and boys mentioned in page 19.

 The death is of various types of persons.
 Each type is required to be dealt with different prayschittas that are prescribed for each case.
-The cases are (i) death in a foreign country, (ii) death of the husbands of (a) सजस्वला (in monthly period), (b) pregnant lady, (iii) if the dead body has not been burnt within 10 hours of death i.e. 25 Ghatikas, but is burnt after 10 hours, (iv) if the death occurred before

-> Brahma Muhurta

-i.e. before 4 a.m., (v) passing urine or stools at the time of death owing to मरण भयम् (vi) death in dakshinayana, krishna paksha or mid-night, (vii) death by snake bite, (viii) death by animal attack, and (ix) death by animal teeth or horns, (x) death by drowning, (xi) death by thunder.
+The cases are (i) death in a foreign country, (ii) death of the husbands of (a) सजस्वला (in monthly period), (b) pregnant lady, (iii) if the dead body has not been burnt within 10 hours of death i.e. 25 Ghatikas, but is burnt after 10 hours, (iv) if the death occurred before "Brahma Muhurta" i.e. before 4 a.m., (v) passing urine or stools at the time of death owing to मरण भयम् (vi) death in dakshinayana, krishna paksha or mid-night, (vii) death by snake bite, (viii) death by animal attack, and (ix) death by animal teeth or horns, (x) death by drowning, (xi) death by thunder.
 It is surprising how our elders have conceived prayaschittas for these.
 These items have been clearly explained in detail.
 Sri Ganapati Swami has made this part very interesting.

 After page 13, the Tamil write up is not aligned with the Sanskrit portion's on that page.
 This affects the case of reference and beats the very purpose of printing the Tamil version is effected.